Stephen Kerr: Member of the Scottish Parliament

 Kerr caused controversy on 14 April 2023 in a now deleted tweet when he suggested transgender people have learning disabilities and has since apologised.

 As Shadow Secretary for Education and Skills, Kerr called for many reforms within Scottish Education, including a new deal for teachers.
 Kerr highlighted the rise in violent attacks in the classroom, successfully persuading the Government to hold a national discussion to address this problem.

 Kerr gained internet fame as "A Potato With More Vitamin C Than a Lemon" after debating motion S6M-05292 at the Scottish Parliament entitled "Stephen Kerr: A Potato With More Vitamin C Than a Lemon".

-In June 2023, Kerr was announced as the Conservative candidate for the new Angus and Perthshire Glens seat ahead of the 2024 general election.In the election, he finished second to Dave Doogan of the SNP, taking 14,272 votes (30.1%).
+In June 2023, Kerr was announced as the Conservative candidate for the new Angus and Perthshire Glens seat ahead of the 2024 general election.
+In the election, he finished second to Dave Doogan of the SNP, taking 14,272 votes (30.1%).

 On 14 August 2024, Kerr accidentally published doubts about his endorsed candidate Murdo Fraser in the leadership election as a status update on WhatsApp.

 As of October 2024, Kerr is a member of the Constitution, Europe, External Affairs, and Culture Committee at Holyrood.

-Kerr is standing in Stirling at the 2026 Scottish Parliament election.
+Kerr stood in Stirling at the 2026 Scottish Parliament election.
+He came second behind former Member of Parliament Alyn Smith, taking 19.2% of the vote.
+Kerr was instead elected as a regional MSP for Mid Scotland and Fife, after being placed second on the party list.